pantheon-systems/documentation/source/content/guides/terminus/03-examples.md

 ## Deploy Code

-You can use Terminus to test a new set of changes.
-Deploy code from development environments up to the Test environment while pulling the database and files down from Live.
+You can use Terminus to test a new set of changes by deploying code from development environments up to the Test environment while pulling the database and files down from Live.

 1. Run the command below to deploy the code: